tonethar/IGME-330-Master/notes/HW-cage-clicker-4.md

 2. **Game Mechanics:**
   - at higher levels, the sprites periodically change their image to camoflauge themselves
-  - as the timer counts down, change the apperance and behvaior of the sprites to make the game harder
+  - as the timer counts down, change the appearance and behavior of the sprites to make the game harder
   - sprites will get smaller on later screens, and move differently ("wrap", follow a pre-set path, follow other  sprites, etc...)
   - on special levels, cages have to be clicked in the proper order
   - powerups that can collected and triggered: